Skip to main content

 What is ABI?

 Most organizations have a data problem masquerading as an AI problem.
 Data lives in dozens of disconnected SaaS tools.
-Querying it means either hand-coding integrations for each source or feeding unstructured exports into an LLM and hoping it reasons correctly.
+Querying it requires either hand-coding integrations for each source or feeding unstructured exports into an LLM and hoping it reasons correctly.
+ABI solves this by converting raw data into a structured knowledge graph with a formal ontology (BFO/OWL), then letting AI agents query that graph with precision.
+Agents know the difference between a Person, a Role, and an Organization because the ontology says so, not because an LLM guessed.

 How it compares